MicrosoftDocs/architecture-center/docs/example-scenario/hybrid/high-availability-kubernetes-content.md

 **Kubernetes identity and RBAC**

 A Kubernetes cluster, by default, doesn't use the same Identity Provider as the underlaying Azure Stack Hub.
-The VMs hosting the Kubernetes cluster, the master, and worker nodes, use the SSH Key that is specified during the deployment of the cluster.
+The VMs hosting the Kubernetes cluster, the control plane, and worker nodes, use the SSH Key that is specified during the deployment of the cluster.
 This SSH key is required to connect to these nodes using SSH.

 The Kubernetes API (for example, accessed by using `kubectl`) is also protected by service accounts including a default "cluster admin" service account.
-The credentials for this service account are initially stored in the `.kube/config` file on your Kubernetes master nodes.
+The credentials for this service account are initially stored in the `.kube/config` file on your Kubernetes control plane nodes.

 **Secrets management and application credentials**